ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/06b-implementing-general-trees.md

 node, and "0" could indicate a leaf node.

 ::: dsvis
-Reconstructing the shape of the tree in @fig:BinExampb from its bit vector representation.
+Reconstructing the shape of the tree in @fig:example_bintree from its bit vector representation.

 <inlineav id="SequentialTreeBitsCON" src="General/SequentialTreeBitsCON.js" name="Bit vector sequential representation Slideshow" links="General/SequentialTreeCON.css"/>
 :::